SudoPacman244/AlgoTraderX/README.md

-this is a beginner-friendly set of instructions with various setup options, step-by-step guidance, and links to everything needed for getting started.
+This  is a beginner-friendly set of instructions with various setup options, step-by-step guidance, and links to everything needed for getting started.
 This guide will also explain how users can personalize and improve the script with ChatGPT.

 AlgoTraderX: Adaptive Algorithmic Trading Bot